tunmsk/nextgen-facebook/readme.txt

 * *New Features*
 	* None
 * *Improvements*
-	* Renamed the Schema for products from Product to IndividualProduct.
 	* Added the following types to the list of available Schema types.
 		* https://schema.org/ClaimReview
 		* https://schema.org/IndividualProduct